 SATISFYING OUR NEEDS

-Everyone experiences the same Six Human Needs.
-However, everyone finds different ways of satisfying these needs.
-Each of these needs can be met in ways that are positive or negative.
-Some ways of satisfying these needs are good for a person, good for others and good for society as a whole, while others are bad for a person, bad for others and bad for the whole of society.
-The key to helping someone change their behaviors is to know which of these needs is most important to them and the vehicles they use to meeting those needs.
-Vehicles are simply, the ways we meet our needs.
-Any vehicle becomes an addiction when it meets 3 or more of our Human Needs.
+Everyone experiences the same Six Human Needs, but finds different ways to satisfy these needs.
+Each of these needs can be met in ways that are positive or negative; some ways of satisfying these needs are good for a person, good for others, and good for society as a whole, while other ways are bad for a person, bad for others, and bad for society as a whole.
+The key to helping someone change their behavior is to know which of these needs is most important to them and the vehicles they use to meet those needs.
+Any vehicle can become an addiction when it meets three or more of our Human Needs.

 Going to school and obtaining a degree, which will ensure the possibility of making a good living, can meet the need for certainty.
 Holding rigidly to a dogma or a doctrine can also satisfy certainty.
 Being strict or overly protective with your children is another form of certainty.

-It can be met by stealing from others and hoarding money or through material possessions.
-It can be met by holding onto an abusive relationship or by holding onto a drug habit.
-It can also met by doing as little as possible and avoiding challenges.
+The need for certainty can be met by stealing from others and hoarding money or material possessions.
+Holding onto an abusive relationship or drug habit can also satisfy certainty.
+This need can also be met by doing as little as possible and avoiding challenges.

 Some people will meet their need for significance by being the worst at something or by having low self-esteem.
-Others will meet this need for significance by being a bully or worse yet by even pulling a gun on another person.
-Destroying things or tearing others down can also meet ones need for significance.
+Others will meet this need for significance by being a bully or worse yet, pulling a gun on another person.
+Destroying things or tearing others down can also meet one’s need for significance.

 Reading and exploring new subjects or topics of interest can meet our need for variety/uncertainty.
-Our need for variety/uncertainty is what propels us to take risks in life by trying new things such as new foods or traveling to new places.
+This need propels us to take risks in life by trying new things such as new foods or traveling to new places.

 Some will meet this need for variety/uncertainty by engaging in extramarital affairs.
 Those who do drugs to change how they feel or those who overeat are also meeting this need.
-For many people they fulfill their need for variety/uncertainty by experiencing personal problems or even by indulge in drama with others.
+Many people fulfill their need for variety/uncertainty by experiencing personal problems or indulging in drama with others.

-Some will meet their need for connection by being very social while other will feel just as connected of loved by being at home with their spouse.
+Some will meet their need for connection by being very social, while others will feel just as connected or loved by being at home with their spouse.
 We can connect with others by being helpful, courteous and kind.
 We can fulfill our need for love and connection by just being with supportive and non-judgmental family members.

 Our need for connection can be met by dominating others.
-We can also meet this need by having unmanageable problems in our lives where we then receive attention from others.
+We can also meet this need by having unmanageable problems in our lives for which we then receive attention from others.
 This can lead to habitual depression because we benefit from the attention of loved ones.

-To be truly fulfilled in life we must grow.
-Growth can be emotional, physical or intellectual.
-You can grow by becoming a better person or we can grow by learning to accept what is different.
-You can also grow by working out, reading books or taking classes.
-Others will need to constantly learn and expand their minds to feel that they are truly growing.
+To be truly fulfilled in life, we must grow.
+Growth can be emotional, physical, and/or intellectual.
+You can grow by becoming a better person or by learning to accept what is different.
+You can also grow by working out, reading books, or taking classes.
+Some people need to constantly learn and expand their minds to feel that they are truly growing.